prtk-fyndna/hazelcast-demo/README.md

 ## Overview

-The following steps will start the necessary infra and services to demo processing a synchronous request asynchronously using kafka and hazelcast.
+This respository is a poc for processing a synchronous http request asynchronously, using kafka and hazelcast.

 In the demo, client will send a request to producer service which will attach a listener in Hazelcast distributed map and publish the request to kafka.
 The request is consumed by consumer service and its response is added